muathali/notes/docs/light/fcp.md

 ### Trimming using numbers

-While the comma and period shortcuts move a selected edit point (or clip) by a single frame, you can use plus and minus with timecodes to move by any amount.
+While the comma and period shortcuts move a selected edit point (or clip) by a single frame, you can use plus and minus with time-codes to move by any amount.
 To illustrate how to respond to the client who asks for "a second more," follow these steps:

 1. Select an Out point on one of your clips
-You could do this by simply clicking on the Out point, or by moving the playhead to that point with keys, then selecting it with the ] shortcut.
+You could do this by simply clicking on the Out point, or by moving the play head to that point with keys, then selecting it with the ] shortcut.
 While ] selects the Out point, use [ to select the In point, or \ to select both for a Roll edit

-2. Type +100, then return, which will result in The timecode display under the viewer will change when you type the "+" Movements to the right use a plus, and to the left use a minus.
-Timecode entry is interpreted differently, depending on how many characters you type, as follows:
+2. Type +100, then return, which will result in The time-code display under the viewer will change when you type the "+" Movements to the right use a plus, and to the left use a minus.
+Time-code entry is interpreted differently, depending on how many characters you type, as follows:

 - If you enter one or two digits, you're talking in frames.
 - If you enter three or four digits, the first two digits are seconds and the last two are frames.